 7. Experience overnight camping like never before

 End your day with a relaxing and amazing camping experience with a scenic nighttime view of Lake Holon.
-Campers here are very much accommodated and allowed.
+Campers are very much accommodated and allowed here.
 You just need to secure a tent from the T’boli Tourism Office.
-It is not for free and you have to rent it, so make sure to rent one upon your arrival.
+It is not free, so make sure to rent one upon your arrival.
 Of course, it’s best if you can bring your own.

-If you love the idea of resting in nature, camping overnight in Lake Holon is really a great idea!
+If you love the idea of resting in nature, camping overnight at Lake Holon is really a great idea!

 How to get to Lake Holon